shanesturrock/bioit/docs/Services-Setup.md

     sudo chcon -R -t bin_t /usr/lib/rstudio-server/bin/

 If you want to store the R session data on a local drive such as in `/usr/local/rstudio/$USER` you should create that directory and directories for each user inside here.
-Then shut down the rstudio-server and run this `sudo systemctl edit rstudio-server` and add the following:
+Then shut down the rstudio-server and run this `sudo systemctl edit rstudio-server` and add the following (which will also disable the POSIT_AI stuff):

     [Service]
     Environment="RSTUDIO_DATA_HOME=/usr/local/rstudio/$USER/rstudio"
+    Environment="RSTUDIO_DISABLE_POSIT_AI=1"

 You can create a full set of directories based on your `/home/` directory using the following: